Body Mind Peace

 Competitive Analysis

-There are strong competitor apps for health & beauty booking services but they are generic in design and often feature redundancies that can hurt smaller businesses.
+There are strong competitor apps for health & beauty booking services but many are generic in design and often feature redundancies that deter and confuse users.
+Determining their Strengths, Weaknesses, Opportunities, and Pain Points was a crucial launching point for the design process of this interface.

 Persona